dedupeio/dedupe/docs/common_dedupe_methods.rst

 .. py:method:: match(data, [threshold = 0.5])

-   Identifies records that all refer to the same entity, returns tuples of record ids, where the record_ids within each tuple should refer to the same entity
+   Identifies records that all refer to the same entity, returns tuples containing a set of record ids and a confidence score as a float between 0 and 1.
+The record_ids within each set should refer to the same entity and the confidence score is a cophenetic distance of the cluser.

    This method should only used for small to moderately sized datasets for larger data, use matchBlocks